dotnet/csharplang/proposals/extensions.md

 is to find an extension member `X.I` or an extension method group `X.I`, if possible.

 We process as follows:
-- Starting with the closest enclosing type declaration, continuing with each type declaration, then continuing with each enclosing namespace declaration, and ending with the containing compilation unit, successive attempts are made to find a candidate set of extension members:
+- Starting with the closest enclosing type declaration, continuing with each enclosing type declaration, then continuing with each enclosing namespace declaration, and ending with the containing compilation unit, successive attempts are made to find a candidate set of extension members:
   - If the given type, namespace or compilation unit directly contains extension types,